alexcarcar/TempWind/README.md

-# 🌤️ React Weather App
+# React Weather App

-This is a simple ReactJS application that allows users to input latitude and longitude coordinates and fetch current weather data — including temperature and wind speed — using the [Open-Meteo](https://open-meteo.com/) public API.
+This is a simple ReactJS application that allows users to input latitude and longitude coordinates and fetch current weather data — including temperature and wind speed.

 ---

-## 🚀 Features
+## Features

-- 🌍 User input for latitude and longitude
+- User input for latitude and longitude
-- 🌡️ Displays current temperature (°C)
+- Displays current temperature (°C)
-- 💨 Displays current wind speed (km/h)
+- Displays current wind speed (km/h)
-- 🧼 Clean and minimal UI

 ---

-## 🛠️ Getting Started
+## Getting Started

 ### Prerequisites